Sister's shine with determination and passion

 Dancing 4 days a week and attending dance competitions were a big part of Jenna’s life and everything she loved, until lockdown.

 With existing complex conditions, lockdown became really hard for Jenna.
 She wasn’t able to dance as much, or maintain her friendship group from school due to moving to different places after GCSE's.

 However, foster carer Karen told us that with lots of hard mental and physical work, Jenna has remained committed and tried really hard to overcome the extra challenges during lockdown.

-In May, Jenna chose to return to school so she could put in the extra work to help pass her GCSES, of which she passed 5 out of the 6!!
+In May, Jenna chose to return to school so she could do extra work to help pass her GCSE'S, of which she passed 5 out of the 6!!
 Alongside this Karen and Chris bought Jenna a ballet bar and tap boards, and helped Jenna follow a strengthening and conditioning program for dance, which consisted of two hours hard work each day - Wow!!

 Jenna has recently enjoyed her first day on a dance course to continue to pursue her dream.

 From day one, both girls always knew what they wanted to do and they have never wavered from their passions and what they want to achieve